 Rounding the corner of Central Park West, this trip around the neighborhood took so much time that I saw the four seasons occur in the park.
 Fall is most distinct with the colorful leaves with a touch of still warm weather.
 Morning or night, the park is always busy.

 West 71st Street has a more residential feel to it and between the park and Broadway is lined with impressive brownstones and apartment buildings.
-Facing Central Park is the Majestic Apartments, which opened right before the stock market crash of 1929.
+Facing Central Park is the Majestic Apartments at 115 Central Park West, which opened right before the stock market crash of 1929.
 The apartment building is an interesting example of Modern American Art Deco architecture and was considered quite innovative when it opened.
 The building was built by the firm of Chanin Construction Company by Irwin Chanin (StreetEasy 2019).

 Take time to look at the buildings design from the other side of Central Park West.
 Its elegant design is in contrast to the more Victorian look of the Dakota right across the street.
 Just don’t stare too long or the building doormen will give you a funny look.